aphelocoma (from apheles, smooth, and kome, hair) woodhouseii (named for Samuel Washington Woodhouse, American naturalist and explorer )

 I also saw a Woodhouse’s Scrub-Jay when I visited Garden of the Gods in Colorado Springs in 2012.
 From the photo I took, it’s evident that the bird saw me too.

-And just to round things off — on my recent trip, I went for a hike at Garden of the Gods with Tim and Young Chase and Sally and saw yet another Woodhouse’s Scrub-Jay.
+And just to round things off — on my recent trip (in November, 2016), I went for a hike at Garden of the Gods and saw yet another Woodhouse’s Scrub-Jay.
 I only had my phone, so I didn’t get a photo of the bird, but I did take a picture of the scrub it was in.